Emergency

 It is an emergency situation if there is immediate danger to the environment and/or people.
 For example:

-• Malfunction in one of our (sewage) pumping stations or sewage treatment plants;
+- Incident in one of our pumping stations, sewage pumping stations, or wastewater treatment plants;

 What happens to your report?

-When you submit an (emergency) report to us, we ask and do the following:
+When you report an emergency or an incident to us, we ask and do the following:

-• Your contact details (of course, we will not pass on your details to others)
+- Your contact details (of course, we will not pass your details to others)

-• Has the situation been resolved?
-Then we will contact you.
+- Has the situation been resolved?
+We will contact you.

 What do we do in an emergency?

-We are available day and night.
-If there is an emergency, we spring into action immediately.
-The Noorderzijlvest Water Authority is an emergency response organization and has a special plan for emergencies.
-This plan outlines what we do if, for example, a dike breaks or a treatment plant breaks down.
+We're ready day and night.
+If there's an emergency, we jump into action straight away.
+Noorderzijlvest Water Authority is an emergency organisation and has a special plan for these situations.
+This plan outlines what we do if there is a dyke breach or a treatment plant is damaged.

 Not an emergency, but still a problem?

 Is what you see not an emergency, but still a problem?
 Please report it anyway.
-You can do so by calling our general telephone number 050 304 8911 or using our contact form.
+You can do so by calling our general telephone number +31 (0)50 304 8911 or by using our contact form.